Families Shelter In Tents As Rescuers Seek People Cut Off By Taiwan Quake - UrduPoint

 The 30-year-old professor at Hualien's Dong Hwa University and his family were among more than 100 people who chose to stay in tents set up at an elementary school after a 7.4 magnitude earthquake hit Taiwan on Wednesday.

-The aftershocks of the quake -- the biggest since a 7.6 magnitude disaster in 1999 killed 2,400 people -- came thick and fast, and by Thursday morning Hualien county had experienced more than 300 rolling tremors.
+The aftershocks of the quake -- the biggest since a 7.6 magnitude disaster in 1999 killed 2,400 people -- came thick and fast, and by Thursday morning Hualien county had experienced hundreds of rolling tremors.

 Hendri said he and his wife hid under a table with their baby when the first quake hit, before grabbing their things and fleeing the building.